 And so I cooked our cabbage Irish style, boiled and cut up into shreds, then served with melting butter.

-My grandmother always cooked cabbage in the same pot and salty water she used to boil bacon.
+My grandmother always cooked cabbage in the same large pot and salty water she used to boil bacon.

 I like the flavor a little bacon adds to cabbage, so I thought I would share my cabbage cooking technique with you today, in preparation for our favorite saint's feast day.
 It comes with a seal of approval from my Donegal man.

 But in Ireland cabbage is cooked with bacon to add flavor, so I used a little trick to add the necessary flavor.
 I created a flavor packet using bacon strips and peppercorns wrapped in a cabbage leaf to give this cabbage an Irish flare.

 Here's what you'll need to cook this vegetable side.
 You'll find a printable recipe at the end of this post, with exact quantities plus additional information regarding nutrients.